dxlliv/planner/README.md

 ### Configuration

-Instagram Planner isn't a drag & drop tool since I prefer to edit a configuration file with my favorite code editor.
+The planner isn't drag & drop because it worked for me as it is.
-If you know how to properly edit a JSON file using a text editor or a code editor, it will be really simple.
+If you know how to properly edit a .json file, it will be simple.

 Read the [documentation](https://dxlliv.github.io/ig-planner/docs) for further info.